stijn-volckaert/cubox-mvee-image/README.md

 Replace X by the device number.

+Next, you might want to grow the size of the primary partition using gparted.

 ## Mounting the microSD card

 Now, mount the microSD card into your file system.
 This time, you will need the partition number too: